Religious institute: Gaul

 The earliest forms of monasticism in Western Europe involved figures such as Martin of Tours, who established a hermitage near Milan.
 He then moved on to Poitiers, where a community gathered around his hermitage.
 In 372 he was called to become Bishop of Tours, and established a monastery at Marmoutiers on the opposite bank of the Loire River.
 His monastery was laid out as a colony of hermits rather than as a single integrated community.

 John Cassian began his monastic career at a monastery in Palestine around 385 to study monastic practice there.
 In Egypt he had been attracted to the isolated life of hermits, which he considered the highest form of monasticism, yet the monasteries he founded were all organized monastic communities.
-About 410 he established two monasteries near Marseilles, one for men, one for women.
+About 410 he established two monasteries near Marseille, one for men, one for women.
 In time these attracted a total of 5,000 monks and nuns.

 Most significant for the future development of monasticism were Cassian's Institutes, which provided a guide for monastic life and his Conferences, a collection of spiritual reflections.

-Honoratus of Marseilles was a wealthy Gallo-Roman aristocrat, who after a pilgrimage to Egypt, founded the Monastery of Lérins, on an island lying off the modern city of Cannes.
+Honoratus was a wealthy Gallo-Roman aristocrat, who after a pilgrimage to Egypt, founded the Monastery of Lérins, on an island lying off the modern city of Cannes.
 Lérins became, in time, a center of monastic culture and learning, and many later monks and bishops would pass through Lérins in the early stages of their career.